bxparks/rpn83p/docs/USER_GUIDE.md

 The negative sign on the `-2` appears *after* the `i`, because it is a delimiter not a multiplier of the number `-2`.

-Pressing `2ND LINK` on a complex number perform the *reverse* operation: the complex number into is broken up into its real components.
+Pressing `2ND LINK` on a complex number performs the *reverse* operation: the complex number is broken up into its real components.
 The real part goes into `Y` and the imaginary part goes into `X`.

 **Inlining (2ND i, 2ND ANGLE)**

 The inlined entry method borrows from the HP-35s which allows a complex number to be entered in its entirety on a single line.
-The `2ND i` (above the `.` button), and the `2ND LINK` (above the `x,t,theta,n` button) are used to delimit the 2 components of a complex number.
+The `2ND i` button (above the `.` button), and the `2ND LINK` button (above the `x,t,theta,n` button) are used to delimit the 2 components of a complex number.

 To enter `1-2i` in rectangular mode, we would type: